se-edu/se-book/designApproaches/agileDesign/what/q-tick-trueFalse.md

 <panel header="{{ icon_Q_A }} Statement about agile design">
 <question>

-Agile design camp expects the design to change over the product’s lifetime.
+The agile design camp expects the design to change over the product’s lifetime.

 - ( ) True
 - ( ) False